PhD in Psychology

 Research degrees are encouraged where the field of research is clearly defined, the student wishes to concentrate on a specific research topic and has demonstrated the ability to do so.

 The availability and willingness of a supervisor will be a key factor in admitting a student for PhD study.
 Please look carefully at the list of staff in our department, and their research interests.

 The first step in the process is to find a supervisor, and to obtain agreement from the supervisor regarding supervision of the research for the degree.
 When attempting to find a supervisor in the department, applicants are advised to submit a short (5 – 8 page) research proposal to staff members.

-The next step, after securing a supervisor is to write to the PhD Convenor, Professor Kevin Thomas, with proof of agreement from a supervisor, a CV and the brief research proposal.
+The next step, after securing a supervisor is to write to the PhD Convenor, Professor Catherine Ward with proof of agreement from a supervisor, a CV and the brief research proposal.
 This application will be considered by a Departmental Committee.